dpobel/damien.pobel.fr/src/post/extending-platformui-ezconference-2015.md

 <figure class="object-center">
     <a href="/images/extending-platformui-ezconference-2015.jpg"><img loading="lazy" src="/images/660x/extending-platformui-ezconference-2015.jpg" alt="Extending PlatformUI eZ Conference Workshop"></a>
     <figcaption>
-    Photo by <a href="https://plus.google.com/+BertrandDunogier">Bertrand Dunogier</a>
+    Photo by Bertrand Dunogier
     </figcaption>
 </figure>

-This morning I was leading the *Extending PlatformUI* [eZ Conference 2015](http://conference.ez.no) workshop.
-In this workshop, I explained how to extend PlatformUI (the editorial and admin interface for [eZ Platform](http://ezplatform.com)).
+This morning I was leading the *Extending PlatformUI* eZ Conference 2015 workshop.
+In this workshop, I explained how to extend PlatformUI (the editorial and admin interface for eZ Platform).
 To do that, I created a sample bundle and explained step by steps how to add a new *page* in the application.
 This example basically replicates [the good old ezclasslist eZ Publish legacy extension](/tag/ez-class-lists).